-The Japan-Seattle Suzuki Institute was founded in 1988 by the late Mr. Yoshihiko Hirata with the support and assistance of his wife, Mihoko Hirata.
-Mrs. Hirata has taught at the institute for many years and continues to be actively involved through her board service and teaching.
+The Japan-Seattle Suzuki Institute was founded by the late Mr. Yoshihiko Hirata, with the support and assistance of his wife, Mihoko Hirata.
+Mrs. Hirata taught at the institute for many years and continues to be actively involved through her board service and teaching.

 Front row, left to right: Bill Starr, Hachiro Hirose, Jackie Corina, Hiroko Primrose, Yasuko Eastman, Mihoko Hirata.

 2nd row, left to right: Barbara Solowan (now Reilly), Sarah Hersh, Cathy Lee, Gaye Detzer, Yoshihiko Hirata, Sandra Payton.

 3rd row, left to right (cello teachers): Carla Lumsden, Barbara Balatero, Richard Aaron, Akira Nakajima.